hashed-io/proxy-financial-smart-contracts/docs/Tutorials/telos_account.md

 </br>

-17. `Anchor` will pop-up a new window `Authorization Required`, type your Wallet's password and then click on `Authorize`.
+17. `Anchor` will pop-up a new window `Authorization Required`, type your Wallet password and then click on `Authorize`.

 </br>